-One thing we know for sure: not being “happy” in marriage is not biblical grounds for divorce.
+One thing we know for sure: being in an unhappy marriage is not biblical grounds for divorce.
 In Mark 10:11–12 Jesus said, “A man who divorces his wife so he can marry someone else commits adultery against her.
 And a woman who divorces her husband so she can marry someone else commits adultery.”
 Based on the Bible, we see that people don’t have the right to dissolve an unhappy marriage.
 God intended that marriage be for a lifetime.

 God encourages us toward reconciliation.
-Matthew 18:15–16 encourages open, honest communication that deals with hurts and frustrations caused by sin.
-It even encourages us to get help to resolve such things.
-God also encourages us to have our joy in Him (Philippians 4).
-Joy is a superior experience to happiness.
-Happiness is temporal and temporary, but joy rises above all circumstances and lasts for eternity.
-Joy is something you can have regardless of conditions.
-God gives some very good guidelines for joy, and none of them require a spouse to cooperate.
+Matthew 18:15–16 demands open, honest communication that deals with hurts and frustrations caused by sin.
+It even encourages us to get help to resolve problems.
+God also calls us to find our joy or happiness in Him (Philippians 4:4).
+The joy of the Lord is something you can have regardless of conditions.
+In all of God’s guidelines for experiencing joy, none of them require a spouse to cooperate.
 A spouse does not control our capacity to have joy or peace.
-James 1:3–4 tells us that deep, abiding joy comes as we persevere through trials, with God’s help, and our faith matures and strengthens.
+James 1:3–4 tells us that deep, abiding joy comes as we persevere through trials, with God’s help, and as our faith matures and strengthens.

-Even if the unhappiness results from a believer being married to an unbeliever, there is always the possibility the believing wife can lead her unbelieving husband to the Lord by her chaste conduct and kind demeanor.
+Even if an unhappy marriage results from a believer being married to an unbeliever, there is always the possibility the believing spouse can lead the unbelieving spouse to the Lord by his or her chaste conduct and kind demeanor.
 “Wives, in the same way be submissive to your husbands so that, if any of them do not believe the word, they may be won over without words by the behavior of their wives when they see the purity and reverence of your lives” (1 Peter 3:1).
 The Bible specifically addresses those who are married to unbelievers in 1 Corinthians 7:12–14: “… If any brother has a wife who is not a believer and she is willing to live with him, he must not divorce her.
 And if a woman has a husband who is not a believer and he is willing to live with her, she must not divorce him.
-For the unbelieving husband has been sanctified through his wife, and the unbelieving wife has been sanctified through her believing husband…”
+For the unbelieving husband has been sanctified through his wife, and the unbelieving wife has been sanctified through her believing husband.”

 In the end, we must remember that “the eyes of the Lord are over the righteous, and His ears are open to their prayers; but the face of the Lord is against them that do evil” (1 Peter 3:12).
 God knows the pain of an unhappy marriage, and He understands fleshly desires, but He has given His Word to us on this matter and He does ask for obedience.
 Obedience to God always brings joy (Romans 16:19).